How to Deal With Presentation Anxiety (Stage Fright)Mastering Performance Anxiety and Stage Fright

 Heart racing, palms sweating, labored breathing?
 Nothing impacts a presentation more than your own anxiety.
 Anxiety is a fundamental aspect of every speaker, every actor, every politician and every person who ever presented.
 Human beings get nervous when they have to talk in front of others.
 We all suffer from some level of stage fright.
 But many individuals avoid public speaking situations because they do not know how to deal with presentation anxiety.

 The sensation of stage fright is bad enough, but what is worse is the damage it can do to your career and your self-esteem.
-If you let it stop you, your sense of
+If you let it stop you, your sense of self gets smaller and your stage fright gets bigger and more powerful.

 Avoidance leads to more problems